 - 2.2.3.3 The Energy Act 2013 received Royal Assent on 18 December 2013.
 The Energy Act makes provisions to incentivise investment in low carbon electricity generation, ensure security of supply, and help the UK meet its emission reduction and renewables targets.
-In particular the Energy Act contains provisions from the then Department of Energy and Climate Change (DECC) (now the Department for BEIS) for Electricity Market Reform (EMR). - 2.2.3.4 The EMR sets out the framework for replacing Renewables Obligation Certificates (ROCs) with Contracts for Difference (CFD) to provide stable financial incentives to encourage investment in low carbon electricity generation.
+In particular, the Energy Act contains provisions from the then Department of Energy and Climate Change (DECC) (now the Department for BEIS) for Electricity Market Reform (EMR). - 2.2.3.4 The EMR sets out the framework for replacing Renewables Obligation Certificates (ROCs) with Contracts for Difference (CFD) to provide stable financial incentives to encourage investment in low carbon electricity generation.
 CFDs are private contracts between a low carbon electricity generator and the UK Government owned Low Carbon Contracts Company (LCCC).
 Under a CFD, the electricity generating party is paid the difference between the strike price (the price for electricity reflecting the cost of investment in low carbon technology) and the reference price (a measure of the average market price for electricity in the Great Britain market).

-&lt;sup>1 Carbon Budgets Order 2009, Climate Change Act 2008 (Credit Limit) Order 2011, Climate Change Act 2008 (Credit Limit) Order 2016 and Carbon Budgets Order 2011
+1 Carbon Budgets Order 2009, Climate Change Act 2008 (Credit Limit) Order 2011, Climate Change Act 2008 (Credit Limit) Order 2016 and Carbon Budgets Order 2011

-- The aim of CFDs is to give greater certainty and stability of revenues to electricity generators by 2.2.3.5 reducing exposure to volatile wholesale prices, whilst at the same time protecting the consumer from paying for higher generation support costs when electricity prices are high (BEIS, 2016).
+- 2.2.3.5 The aim of CFDs is to give greater certainty and stability of revenues to electricity generators by reducing exposure to volatile wholesale prices, whilst at the same time protecting the consumer from paying for higher generation support costs when electricity prices are high (BEIS, 2016).
 It is envisaged that CFDs will help to incentivise renewable energy development in the UK. - 2.2.3.6 In April 2014, a total of eight projects were awarded contracts under the Final Investment Decision (FID) Enabling for Renewables process, thereby allocating the first CFDs that were introduced through the EMR programme.
 Of these eight projects, five were offshore wind farm projects (Beatrice, Burbo Bank Extension, Dudgeon, Hornsea Project One, Walney Extension).
-In February 2015, a further 27 projects were awarded CFDs in Allocation Round One, two of which were for offshore wind projects (East Anglia One and Neart na Gaoithe). - 2.2.3.7 On 13 March 2017, notices were released by the Department for BEIS on the second CFD allocation round, in which applicants will compete for an annual budget of £290 million for delivery years 2021/2022 and 2022/2023.
-The Second Allocation Round is due to open in April 2017.
-ROCs will be formally closed to new projects from 3 April 2017.
+In February 2015, a further 27 projects were awarded CFDs in Allocation Round One, two of which were for offshore wind projects (East Anglia One and Neart na Gaoithe) and in September 2017, a further 11 projects were awarded CFDs in Allocation Round Two, three of which were offshore wind projects (Triton Knoll, Hornsea Project Two and Moray Offshore (East)).

-SEA process for offshore wind farm licencing and Directive 2001/42/EC 2.3
+2.3 SEA process for offshore wind farm licencing and Directive 2001/42/EC